COA Goldin Center

 To request an appointment at COA Goldin Center, use our online form or call (414) 431-9563.

 Our primary care clinic within the COA Goldin Center provides services to children (from birth to adulthood) and their caregivers.
-The clinic is managed by nurse practitioners from Marquette University.
+The clinic is managed by nurse practitioners.
 Services offered include:

 - Primary (routine) care to children and caregivers

 Visits are by appointment only.
 Please try to schedule well-child visits and checkups several weeks in advance.
 We understand sick children may need to be seen immediately and same day appointments are available.

 To schedule an appointment, please call our office or use our online form.

 Our clinic staff members are available to answer general questions throughout the day and urgent phone calls are returned promptly by a nurse.

 After-hours phone calls are directed to our answering service and are handled by an on-call nurse.
 For emergencies, please call 9-1-1 or go directly to the nearest emergency room.

 We work with many different insurance companies.
 In most cases, we can file your claim for you.

 have been posted online for your convenience.
 Simply print, fill out and bring with you to your next appointment.

 We recommend well-child visits at the following points in your child's life: